 Here’s what is actually happening.
 The C8 Corvette is indeed getting a DOHC V8 engine with a set of turbochargers, and it will likely produce as much as 800 horsepower.
 Thing is, this variant won’t be the C8 Corvette Z06.
 What Automobile described in its report will actually be the C8 Corvette ZR1.
 We’re ruling the manual transmission out, based on remarks from GM executives.
 But what we won’t rule out is the possibility of a flat-plane crankshaft in this engine.
 If for nothing else other than the exotic soundtrack, and not the burbling small block V8 with a more conventional cross-plane crankshaft that’s been customary in American performance vehicles.

-Before anybody gets confused, no, it’s not the 4.2L Blackwing TTV8 engine that is found in the Cadillac CT6-V. But it is part of the same engine family.
-Displacement is unknown for this mill, but it could be larger than five liters.
+Before anybody gets confused, no, it’s not the 4.2L Blackwing TTV8 engine that is found in the Cadillac CT6-V. Displacement is unknown for this mill, but it could be larger than five liters.
 The eight-speed DCT is expected to stay for this application, as well, as the Corvette team couldn’t find an off-the shelf unit to handle all of the torque, based on what was said during the 2020 C8 Stingray reveal.
 As for the rumor of an all-wheel-drive hybrid Corvette with as much as 1,000 horsepower that was originally published by Car & Driver in 2018?
 We still believe them to be true.
 However, being that the 800 hp variant will be the C8 ZR1, this could mean that the hybrid hypercar could end up being called the Zora – a name that was trademarked as far back as 2014, and recently re-filed earlier this year with intention for automobile use.
 In other words, it would be GM’s volley towards hypercars such as the Porsche 918 or Ferrari SF90 Stradale, for a sliver of the price.

 Back to the C8 Corvette Z06.
 You can bet your bottom dollar that one is coming.
 However, the engine is going to be more true-to-formula than before.
 Die-hard Corvette enthusiasts weren’t too thrilled with the C7 Z06 featured a supercharger, so for the next go-round, the Z06 will once again be naturally aspirated.
 Output will likely be around 600 horsepower, well below the C8 ZR1, and it will not have a manual transmission.
 But it will have a screamer of an engine, and that alone is worth rejoicing over.